I didn't know what to call it...

 "Where in hell are we?"

-"I've been to alot of places in hell, but this is not
+"I've been to alot of places in hell, but this is not one of them."

 Very cautiously we helped navigate each other through and inbetween the small crowds of people.
 We made sure not to hit anyone or come near anyone, so they all just stood there staring hard at us.
 As soon as we found our first class and stepped inside, I sighed in relief.